Mod-two cohomology rings of alternating groups: Detection by subgroups

 \begin{proof} By definition, these generators are the restriction of a $\odot$-decomposible class, namely $\gamma_{1,k} \odot 1_{2^n - k}$.
-They thus share their restriction to $V_n$, which is zero by Theorem~\ref{decomptozeroinVn}. \end{proof}
+They thus share their restriction to $V_n = V_n^+$, which is zero by Theorem~\ref{decomptozeroinVn}. \end{proof}

 We move on to consider the restriction to arbitrary products of alternating groups.
-By definition, the coproduct $\Delta$ is the map induced by the embedding of $\alt_n \times \alt_m$ in $\alt_{n+m}$.
-So we set $\Delta_I$ to be the restriction map to $\alt_I$.
-Define the scale one subspace of $\alt_I$ to be the tensor product of scale one subspaces of constituent $\alt_{2^i}$ (that is, all tensor factors are scale one).
+By definition, the coproduct $\Delta$ is the map induced by the embeddings of $\alt_n \times \alt_m$ in $\alt_{n+m}$.

+\begin{definition} Set $\Delta_I$ to be the restriction map to $\alt_I$.
+Define the pure level one subspace of $\alt_I$ to be the tensor product of level one subspaces of constituent $\alt_{2^i}$ (that is, all tensor factors are level one). \end{definition}

-\begin{theorem} The transfer product decomposables in $\mathcal{B_\pm}$ and $\mathcal{B}_o$ map injectively under $\bigoplus \Delta_I$, and continue to do so after quotienting by the scale one subpaces of the cohomology of the $\alt_I$. \end{theorem}
+\begin{theorem} The span of transfer product decomposables in $\mathcal{B_\pm}$ and $\mathcal{B}_o$ maps injectively under $\bigoplus \Delta_I$, and continue to do so after quotienting by the pure level one subpace of the cohomology of the $\alt_I$. \end{theorem}